Firefly (DC Comics): Post-Crisis

 Following the Crisis on Infinite Earths continuity reboot, Firefly is re-imagined as a darker and more violent character.

 After being taken away from their abusive parents, Garfield Lynns and his sister, Amanda, grow up at the St. Evangelina orphanage.
 Unlike his sister, Garfield is a problematic child whom nobody wants to adopt.
 As an adult, Lynns becomes a pyrotechnics and special effects expert in the film industry before falling victim to poverty and becoming a criminal.

 Lynns then becomes a professional arsonist known as "Firefly", and allies with Killer Moth in an attempt to kill Batman and Robin.
 Their alliance falls apart, however, when Killer Moth realizes Firefly's madness and fears for his own well-being.
 The two villains are then taken into custody.
-In Batman: Knightfall, Firefly escapes from Arkham Asylum and attempts to burn all of the places that he lacked the privilege to go to as a child.
+In Batman: Knightfall (1993), Firefly escapes from Arkham Asylum and attempts to burn all of the places that he lacked the privilege to go to as a child.
 After successfully destroying a pier and a theater, Firefly is stopped by Batman as he tries to scorch the Gotham Zoo.
-In his next attempt to burn Gotham to the ground, Firefly is scarred in a chemical explosion and designs a fireproof battle suit to protect from further incidents.
+In his next attempt to burn Gotham to the ground, Firefly is scarred in a chemical explosion and designs a fireproof battle suit to protect himself from further incidents.

-During the No Man's Land story arc, Firefly is one of the inmates at Blackgate Penitentiary when it is taken over by Lock-Up.
+During the No Man's Land (1999) story arc, Firefly is one of the inmates at Blackgate Penitentiary when it is taken over by Lock-Up.
 When Nightwing is captured after trying to retake the prison from Lock-Up, Firefly attempts to kill him and wear his skin over his burned body.

-In DC One Million, Firefly nearly burns down Gotham while infected with the Hourman virus, requiring Nightwing and Robin to work with the future Batman to stop him.
+In DC One Million (1998), Firefly nearly burns down Gotham while infected with the Hourman virus, requiring Nightwing and Robin to work with the future Batman to stop him.